OliveNjerii/alx-low_level_programming/0x00-hello_world/README.md

 ## Script 2
 - script that generates the assembly code of a C code and save it in an output file

+## Script 3
+- script that compiles a C file and creates an executable named cisfun